 The site has the greatest concentration of waterfalls in Russia.
 There is no other elevated province in the world to compare with the Putorana Plateau for number and depths of lakes.
 There are more than 25 thousand lakes here with lengths of up to 150 km and depths up to 400 m.

 The combination of plant and animal communities of forest (alpine – northern taiga), subalpine-forest-tundra, alpine tundra and high-altitude landscape belts are characteristic of the plateau.

-The flora of the Putorana Plateau is represented by 1,300 species.
-The basins of the Kutaramakan and Irkinda rivers comprise the northeastern distribution limits of the Siberian larch and fir.
-The Putorana Mountains are the northern habitation limits of flying squirrel, lynx, sable and stone cock of the woods.
+Over 1,300 plant species have been recorded here.
+The basins of the rivers Kutaramakan and Irkinda comprise the northeastern distribution limits of the Siberian larch and fir.
+The Putorana Mountains are also the northern habitation limits of flying squirrel, lynx, sable and stone cock.

 The unique peculiarity of the territory is its location in the limits of the Yenisei zoo-geographical boundaries, recognized as one of the largest meridional bio-geographical limits of Eurasia.
 This determines the heightened species diversity of local fauna.